erich666/NormalTextureProcessor/README.md

 ## Algorithms

 The key thing is to get the conversion right.
-Here's how to go from an 8-bit color channel value "rgb" to the floating point range -1.0 to 1.0 for "xyz":
+Here's how to go from an 8-bit color channel value "rgb" to the floating-point range -1.0 to 1.0 for "xyz":
 ```sh
 x = ((float)r / 255.0f) * 2.0f - 1.0f;
 y = ((float)g / 255.0f) * 2.0f - 1.0f;